forestryio/forestry.io/hugo/content/blog/data-relationships-in-hugo.md

 draft: true

 ---
 **Don’t Repeat Yourself** is the perennial mantra of the software developer.
-While this advice is sometimes taken too literally, the idea is that you should not keep the same information in different places.
-If this information ever needs to change, updating everything can be difficult and tedious, leading to wasted hours and potential errors.
+It doesn't mean you should never do the same thing twice, but instead refers to having a **single, authoritative source of truth** for every piece of information used in your software.

-While _Don’t Repeat Yourself_ is often applied to code, it applies similarly to content.
+*Don't Repeat Yourself* is frequently applied to code, where knowledge is susceptible to duplication through the copying and pasting of code blocks where an abstraction should be used instead.
+This wisdom can similarly be applied to your website's content, as updating content that is duplicated across a site can be tedious and error-prone.
 In this article, I will show you how you can use Hugo to organize and link content items together for a resilient and highly maintainable content strategy.

 ## Grouping Pages With Taxonomies